Group name: South Hams

 Five glorious estuaries

 Five beautiful estuaries punctuate our South Hams.
-The Yealm at Noss Mayo, the Erme (above) at Mothecombe, the Avon from Bantham to Aveton Gifford, the Kingsbridge & Salcombe estuary (below) which in fact is a ria and the Dart from Dartmouth up to Totnes the heart town of the South Hams.
+The Yealm at Noss Mayo, the Erme (above) at Mothecombe, the Avon from Bantham up to Aveton Gifford, the Kingsbridge & Salcombe estuary (below) which in fact is a Ria and the Dart from Dartmouth up to Totnes the heart town of the South Hams.